 The book Wine Grapes identifies 377 unique indigenous wine grapes in Italy.
-With the existence of biotypes or subvarieties (genetically the same but with morphological and physiological differences), many believe this number is much higher.
+And, with the existence of biotypes or sub-varieties (these are genetically identical grapes but with morphological and physiological differences), many believe this number is much higher.

 Fortunately, each of Italy’s 20 regions specializes in just a few primary wines, and this is where you can start.